zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   now independent of the values of :kconfig:option:`CONFIG_SMF_ANCESTOR_SUPPORT` and :kconfig:option:`CONFIG_SMF_INITIAL_TRANSITION`.
 If the additional arguments are not used, they have to be set to ``NULL``. (:github:`71250`)
+* SMF now follows a more UML-like transition flow when the transition source is a parent of the state called by :c:func:`smf_run_state`.
+Exit actions up to (but not including) the Least Common Ancestor of the transition source and target state will be executed, as will entry actions from (but not including) the LCA down to the target state. (:github:`71675`)
+* Previously, calling :c:func:`smf_set_state` with a ``new_state`` set to NULL would execute all exit actions from the current state to the topmost parent, with the expectation the topmost exit action would terminate the state machine.
+Passing ``NULL`` is now not allowed.
+Instead create a 'terminate' state at the top level, and call :c:func:`smf_set_terminate` from its entry action.

 ZBus
 ====